 To flow is to challenge oneself

 The only limits are our own physical abilities, imagination and the laws of nature.
-We can constantly challenge ourselves by exploring new planes, adding circles or changing our grip.
-Instead of practice, training and the execution of a predetermined series of moves, we are exploring, experimenting and playing with the physical universe.
+We can constantly challenge ourselves by exploring new planes, adding circles, creating patterns, or changing our grip.
+Instead of repeatedly executing a predetermined series of moves, we are exploring, experimenting and playing with the physical universe and the nature of reality.

 To flow is to play